 In the United States, it is common to find breads, cereals, and infant formulas fortified with this dietary vitamin.
 For this reason, it is also rare that an individual suffers from a thiamine deficiency.

 Those with an extremely low intake of thiamine may present with other underlying health conditions, such as HIV/AIDs or continual, heavy drinking.
-Further, thiamine deficiency can cause more serious illnesses and sometimes lead to irreversible health consequences.
+Thiamine deficiency can also cause more serious illnesses and sometimes lead to irreversible health consequences.

 Thiamine Deficiency and Alcohol

 As mentioned prior, certain health conditions can lead to increased excretion rates or decreased absorption of thiamine.
 This, in turn, results in insufficient thiamine levels.

 Alcohol use disorders contribute to thiamine deficiency.
 Approximately 80% of chronic alcoholic patients suffer from thiamine deficiency, as ethanol (the type of alcohol found in alcoholic beverages) lessens gastrointestinal absorption of the B1 vitamin.
 Similarly, chronic alcohol consumption can contribute an impaired utilization of the vitamin in the body, as well as malnutrition.

 In one study exploring the mechanisms of vitamin deficiency in chronic alcohol misusers and the development of the Wernicke-Korsakoff syndrome, the degree of malabsorption varied among study subjects, with some individuals absorbing almost no thiamine.